Malware Epidemics Effects in a Lanchester Conflict Model: Example: A Simple Homogeneous Model

-Now, we compare the behavior of the two key components of the model --- the kinetic combat and the malware propagation component --- with the behavior of basic models of the pure Lanchester and SIR equations.
-In this way, the correct formulation and implementation of equation system~(\ref{lanchmalware}) has been checked.
-Unused parts of (\ref{lanchmalware}) were switched off for the validation by appropriate parameter settings.
-For comparing the Lanchester part of (\ref{lanchmalware}) with the pure Lanchester model (\ref{lanchequref}), all model parameters are set to zero resp. neutral values with exception of $\delta_{b},\delta_{r},p,q$.
-For the effectiveness reduction of force elements due to malware infections, we have chosen $\eta_{b},\eta_{r}=1$.
+\paragraph{\rm\em Validation of the Lanchester Component:} Concerning the Lanchester part of (\ref{lanchmalware}), the authors refer to \cite{engel1954verification,kamaluregression,lucas2004fitting,fricker1998attrition,hartley1995validating} regarding the usability of the Lanchester model as basic reference model.
+For executing the comparison, all model parameters are set to zero resp.\ neutral values with exception of $\delta_{b},\delta_{r},p,q$.
+With respect to the effectiveness reduction of force elements due to malware infections, the values $\eta_{b},\eta_{r}=1$ have been chosen.

-For executing a cross-validation of the cyber warfare component, the model parameters are set to neutral values with exception of $\beta,\gamma,\tilde \gamma$.
-Especially, it holds $\delta_{b},\delta_{r}, \alpha_{b},\alpha_{r}=0$.
-Furthermore, we will limit our considerations to Blue due to the symmetry of (\ref{lanchmalware}) according to proposition~\ref{sympropos}.\ref{proposfirst}.
+\paragraph{\rm\em Validation of the SIR Component:} Concerning the SIR-model as a description of a malware epidemic, see \cite{schramm2013lanchester} and the references therein.
+The realism of compartmental models for representing a malware epidemics is supported in \cite{del2015mathematical}.
+The cross-validation uses the model parameters $\beta,\gamma,\tilde \gamma$.
+Other parts of the model (\ref{lanchmalware}) are switched off by $\delta_{b},\delta_{r}, \alpha_{b},\alpha_{r}=0$.
 This leads to the following comparison model.

 This equation system differs from common SIR-models with biological origin by an unusual 'recovery' term $\tilde \gamma_b I_b (S_b + R_b) / N_b$.
-For the cross-validation, we will use the initial conditions $S_b(0) \in [0.1,1.0]$ and $I_b(0) := 0.1 \cdot S_b$.
-Using $I_b(0)>0$ is a consequence of the missing option of a malware attack; thus, we have to start with a non-zero fraction of infections.
-Applying a pre-implemented ODE solver for the comparison models validates also the Euler method used as solution algorithm for (\ref{lanchmalware}).
-The existence of events changing parameter values discontinuously makes it advantageous to use a simple explicit solution method.
+For the cross-validation, we have chosen the initial conditions $S_b(0) \in [0.1,1.0]$ and $I_b(0) := 0.1 \cdot S_b$.
+Since the parameter settings for the cross-validation switch off malware attacks, we have to start with a non-zero fraction of infections.

-Additionally, the overall model and thus the interactions between the two main components was examined based on plausibility arguments.
-This means that the behavior of the model has been checked against common sense behavior.
-Besides the plausibility of the effects of parameter changes and the occurrence of corresponding features in the model dynamics, checks of the reproducibility of constraints like the conservation of the overall number $N_b(t)+D_b(t)$ resp. $N_r(t)+D_r(t)$ of force elements or the monotonic decrease of existing force elements $N_b(t)$ resp. $N_r(t)$ over time were executed.

-Accordingly we can state, that the model (\ref{lanchmalware}) includes important aspects of the behavior of force elements affected by malware epidemics and that it represents various real-life situations of a combined kinetic-cyber combat at least approximately.
-Due to the simplicity of the model, not all aspects of practical relevance are covered, of course.
-We may not be able to describe {\em all} real-life situations with sufficient accuracy using~(\ref{lanchmalware}).